rsbaher1/ENSF619.2-RSVP_Module/README.md

 This is a course project for ENSF 619.2 F21.

-The purpose of this project is to demonstrate OSS techniques and eventually have a functioning node-based Events RSVP Module
+The purpose of this project is to demonstrate OSS techniques and eventually have a functioning node-based Events RSVP Module.

 ## Installation